quantum-tinkerer/MeanFi/performance/benchmarks/release_results/README.md

 cleanup with `b15d729`.
 It records the N=200 fixed-filling timings, independent dense-reference errors, the original 35 thermal cases, unchanged numerical work counts, and the limits of the standalone-node timings.
-The cleanup also unifies normal/BdG SCF and simplex solve setup, resolves density settings once, and gives energy and entropy independent error targets.
+The cleanup also unifies normal/BdG SCF and simplex solve setup and resolves density settings once.
+The measured snapshot included independent energy and entropy targets; these were removed in `bf412e6`.
+Their estimates are now diagnostics, and thermodynamics uses the accepted density calculation.
+The recorded measurements describe the earlier snapshot.